Multi-Node Deployment

 Direct mode is the simplest option when nodes can reach each other over a private network (e.g., same VPC, same data center, or a VPN).

-Go to Settings > Worker Nodes in the Temps dashboard and click Generate Join Token.
-The token is shown once — copy and save it securely.
+The response contains the plaintext token once — copy and save it.
 The control plane only stores a SHA-256 hash.

 2. Install Temps on the worker machine: